shavenwarthog/johntellsall/class/tricky-sockets/wrong.rst

 UDP reliability
 =================

-How unreliable is it sending occasional small packets acrost the
+How reliable is sending occasional small packets acrost the
 earth: 50%?
 80%?

 .. note::